kristianmandrup/json-schema-model-builder/src/schema/object/ObjectResolver.md

 ### .isObject

-If it has `type` of `object`
+Whether it has a `type` of `object`

 ### .resolveSchema

-resolves a schema object
+Resolves a schema object

 ### .resolve

-resolves an object
+Resolves an object

 ### .resolveCollection